XieEco/XieEco.github.io/_pages/about.md

 Hello!

 My name is Hongyi Xie (谢泓毅).
-I am currently a Research Fellow at the Asian School of the Environment, Nanyang Technological University.
+I am currently a Research Fellow at the Asian School of the Environment, Nanyang Technological University [*link*](https://www.ntu.edu.sg/ase)<br>  .

 ---